pdphilip/cf-request/README.md

 - Go to your Cloudflare dashboard
 - Click on the domain you want to configure
-- Click on Menu "Rulkes" -> "Overview"
+- Click on Menu "Rules" -> "Overview"
 - Click on "+ Create Rule" -> select "Request Header Transform Rule"

 ### Creating the rule